melmasri/HPprediction/README.md

 To run the same analysis on the whole GMPD, use `tree` as is without pruning.
 For more information see `main_network.R`.

+## Cross validation

+For a cross validation example refer to scrip `mainCV_network.R`.